Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Mobile Apps enable us to build a backend for Mobile applications.
 It can provide capabilities to mobile client applications.
 This can be considered to be the same as a web service to support mobile client scenarios.
 The client can be Windows Universal apps, IOS apps, windows apps etc. They use Mobile app SDK to connect with the backend.
 There are certain unique capabilities with mobile apps:

-1. They are cross-platform.
-That means Apps built for any platform – Android, Windows, IOS can consume them.
+1. They are cross-platform, which means Apps built for any platform—Android, Windows, or iOS —can consume them.

-2. Mobile Apps also support secured client connection for client applications to connect with the default identity providers like Active Directory and Microsoft accounts.
+2. Mobile Apps also support secured client connections, which allow client applications to connect with the default identity providers, such as Active Directory and Microsoft accounts.

 3. Offline Sync – This feature enables the client applications to work with data when they are offline and sync it when they are online.